As you know whatever new or different I perceive I feel like sharing with you all that too about money.

 So is the case with money management as well.
 As the game progressed I saw that kids had to balance cash by earning income and saving.
 That’s what we too should try to do.
 We should not put all our eggs in one basket rather make sure that we have some cash in hand for the rainy day.
-We should be well prepared to financially to take any blow on our health, market slump, recession etc.
+We should be well prepared financially to take any blow on our health, market slump, recession, etc.

 One very important thing that I observed was that the winner was the one who had the HIGHEST NET WORTH, the kids read as the one who had maximum cash and property.